santiment/academy/src/docs/metrics/development-activity/development-activity/index.md

   needed for all assets at once.
 - `ecosystem_dev_activity` - Precomputed for each ecosystem.
 An ecosystem dev activity is defined as the sum of the dev activities of all assets that belong to it.
-For example the `ethereum` ecosystem contains all the project that build on the Ethereum blockchain or contribute to the blockchain in any other way.
+For example the `ethereum` ecosystem contains all the projects that build on the Ethereum blockchain or contribute to the blockchain in any other way.